gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 by sampling biases.

 What is in this paper?
-We argue that advances in computational resources and methods for likelihood-free inference put us in the place where simulation models can enable us to test more complex interaction mechanisms [@Cranmer2020FroSim].
+We argue that advances in computational resources and methods for likelihood-free inference put us in the place where generative models can enable us to test more complex interaction mechanisms [@Cranmer2020FroSim].
 We present a conceptual framework for determining the best model from a set of competing simulation models.
-We then present an example where we fit data from LTER wisconsin fish to both individual-species level and community level simulation models to determine which provides better predictions about occupancy over time.
+We then present an example where we fit data from empirical food webs from Mangal [@cite] to various generative models of food-web structure.
+We then infer parameters via ABC.
+Then we apply generative models to test set to see which makes best predictions about interactions.

  ScientificML [@Rackauckas2020UniDif].

 # A state-space perspective on ecological mechanisms